i-pi/i-pi/examples/clients/fhi-aims/README.md

 This folder contains several examples of how to use i-PI together with the FHI-aims client (https://fhi-aims.org/)

-The default compilation settings within FHI-aims support its use as a driver with i-PI.
+The default compilation settings within FHI-aims support its use as a client with i-PI.